 - Imamu Amiri Baraka: Galleys to an Unpublished WorkYale University, Beinecke Rare Book and Manuscript Library.
 "This item consists of galleys to an unpublished work on the 1967 Newark riots by Amiri Baraka (1934-2014) to have been published by Howard University Press.
 It is the setting copy with printer's and editorial notes."

 - We Came and Stayed: Coyt Jones/Ras Baraka

 - Video mingling an interview with Coyt Jones, the father of poet and activist Leroi Jones/Amiri Baraka, from the 1990s with an interview with his grandson, Ras Baraka, the current mayor of Newark.
 Jones came to Newark from South Carolina in 1927.
-First of a series of stories about families who migrated to Newark scheduled to appear in Newest Americans, a new (Spring 2015) "experiment in collaborative storytelling" from the Rutgers University-Newark Center on Migration and the Global City and the Rutgers University-Newark Department of Arts, Culture and Media.
+From The Newest Americans a project of the Rutgers University-Newark Department of Arts, Culture and Media.

 , Journalism & Media Studies